HiPERCAM/hipercam/docs/quickapi.rst

 file list to return each file as an :class:`MCCD`.
 Others source data from servers for both HiPERCAM and ULTRA(CAM|SPEC).
-Several of the standard HiPERCAM scripts (rtplot, reduce, grab for example) use a special method 'data_source' to return any one of these 5 types.
+Several of the standard HiPERCAM scripts (rtplot, reduce, grab for example) use a special method :func:`data_source` to return any one of these 5 types.
 For instance these lines are extracted from 'rtplot'::

     with hcam.data_source(source, run, first) as spool: